-This introduction to video-making covers the whole process of video production from the initial idea through to a final product.
-The course is designed for those wishing to make that first step into video production, and runs over seven Tuesday evening sessions, plus two weekend sessions.
-Students will work in two groups of four producing two short videos using professional digital video cameras and editing digitally with Adobe Premiere software.
+Shooting Video is an introduction to videomaking that covers the whole process of video production from initial idea through to final product.
+The course is designed for those wishing to take their first step into video production and runs over seven Tuesday evenings plus two weekend sessions.
+You will work in small groups producing short videos using professional digital video cameras and editing digitally with Adobe Premiere software.
+(33 hours of teaching)

 Who is Shooting Video aimed at?

-Your tutor will be very supportive and guide you through this technical and creative process, (including idea development, shoot planning, camera technique, and editing).
+Your tutors will be very supportive and guide you through this technical and creative process, including idea development, shoot planning, camera technique, and editing.
 Shooting Video is a really good place to start on your first step on an amazing journey into the world of filmmaking.
 It will help you to understand the basics and decide where to go next.

-Screening of previous course work and related films and videos, with analysis and discussion from the group.
+Screening of previous coursework and related films and videos, with analysis and discussion from the group.
 Introduction to shot types and how they are used in film.
-Introduction to video production and first look at the video cameras.
+Introduction to video production and a first look at the video cameras.
 Students practice setting up and de-rigging cameras kit.